 Again, let me stress.
 I don't think the agent model will completely go away.
 Some people, like my wife, want to be able to talk to a human when they have a problem.
 And she probably represents the majority.

-But like any industry going through change, agents will have to learn and adapt in order to stay competitive and thrive.
+But like any industry going through change, agents will have to learn and adapt to stay competitive and thrive.

 Thanks for reading, and have a great day!